Substance Abuse Resources in Selma Drug Rehab, Alcohol Rehab & Detox

 If you’re misusing substances like alcohol, benzodiazepines or opiates every day, your body will become physically dependent.
 At this point, there is a physical component to getting sober which may mean dangerous (or at least uncomfortable) withdrawal symptoms.
 This process is called detoxification.
 At a detox center, you have medical assistance through this process, which makes it a little more bearable.

 The only negative thing about the detox center, however, is that they don’t offer any treatment programs.
 Detox is important, but if it is not followed up with a treatment program, relapse is likely.
-One of the positive things about facilities like The Recovery Village is that you will be able to have medically assisted detox and then you will be able to go right into a residential treatment program.

 Recovery Meetings Near You in Selma